dialogue-host/requirements/README.md

 ## Core Principles

-These *core principles* clarify Dialogue's *aim* described above.
+These *core principles* clarify Dialogue's *aim* (stated above).
 They are fairly general but each highlights a different facet of the platform.
 See the [rationale section](#core-principles-rationale) for a detailed description of each principle.

 ### Decentralized